Arts For All Network Programme 2026

 Drop-in learning sessions

 These drop-in Zoom sessions will include 20-30 minutes of 'how-to' information from Katie, and the rest of the hour will be open for questions.
 Sessions focus on general arts accessibility projects, resources and concepts and are designed specifically for Network members working in arts organisations.
-The aim is to answer commonly asked questions and share key information in a collective space, so we can benefit from learning together.
+These sessions are designed to answer common questions and share useful tools in a collective space.

 Upcoming drop-in sessions

-Exactly what accessibility information needs to be included on your website?
+Exactly what accessibility information needs to be included on your website or digital communications?
 Where should this information go, and what formats should you use?
-We will explore examples of best practice and how to break down the task to fit your schedule, budget and expertise.
+We will explore examples of best practice, how to learn what's needed, and how to break down the task of including online accessibility information to fit your schedule, budget and expertise.

 Thursday 4 June: Creating a welcome video for your space or event